balena-io/docs/shared/createAnApp/_default.md

 You can have as many devices connected to an application as you like - when you push code, resin.io deploys to every device that is part of that application.

-To create your first application simply type in a name, select your device type from the drop down list and click the create button.
+To create your first application simply type in a name, select the {{ $device_details.name }} type from the drop down list and click the create button.
 You should now be taken to the dashboard of your newly created application:

 <img src="/img/common/main_dashboard/select_fleet_type.png" width="80%">